ClinVar Miner

 GeneDx RCV000590311 SCV000278812 uncertain significance not provided 2023-05-02 criteria provided, single submitter clinical testing Observed in individuals with a personal or family history of breast, ovarian, and other cancers, as well as in unaffected controls (Jain et al., 2016; Momozawa et al., 2018; Tsaousis et al., 2019; Weitzel et al., 2019; Mizukami et al., 2020); In silico analysis supports that this missense variant does not alter protein structure/function; This variant is associated with the following publications: (PMID: 27468087, 30287823, 31159747, 32980694, 31206626, 33471991, 28652578)

-Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV001731482 SCV000694203 likely benign not specified 2021-09-14 criteria provided, single submitter clinical testing Variant summary: ATM c.1888G>A (p.Val630Met) results in a conservative amino acid change in the encoded protein sequence, that is not located to any known functional domain of the protein.
+Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV001731482 SCV000694203 likely benign not specified 2024-08-01 criteria provided, single submitter clinical testing Variant summary: ATM c.1888G>A (p.Val630Met) results in a conservative amino acid change in the encoded protein sequence.
 Five of five in-silico tools predict a benign effect of the variant on protein function.
 The variant allele was found at a frequency of 0.0001 in 250420 control chromosomes, predominantly at a frequency of 0.00044 within the Latino subpopulation in the gnomAD database, including 1 homozygote.
 Though this frequency is somewhat lower than the maximum expected allele frequency for a pathogenic variant in ATM causing Breast Cancer (0.00044 vs 0.001), the occurrence in a homozygous healthy control individual supports a benign role for the variant. c.1888G>A has been reported in the literature in a patient affected with chronic lymphocytic leukemia (CLL), though it was unclear if the variant occurred in germline or somatic state (Jain_2016).
-The variant was also reported in individuals with personal- and/or family history of breast- and/or ovarian cancer (Tsaousis_2019, Weitzel_2019), however it was also reported in healthy controls (Tiao_2017, Momozawa_2018).
+The variant was also reported in individuals with personal- and/or family history of breast- and/or ovarian cancer (Tsaousis_2019, Weitzel_2019), however it was also reported in healthy controls (Tiao_2017, Momozawa_2018, Okawa_2023).
 In a recent large study evaluating breast cancer cases and controls in the Breast Cancer Association Consortium (BCAC), the variant was reported in 8/60466 cases, and in 1/53461 controls (Dorling_2021 through LOVD), of note however, the variant in this study was found at a much lower allele frequency in the control cohort than in larger population samples (i.e. gnomAD), therefore no conclusion can be made about association of the variant with disease based on only these data.
-Co-occurrences with another pathogenic variant has been reported (BARD1 c.1935_1954dup20, p.Glu652ValfsX69; in an internal LCA sample), providing supporting evidence for a benign role.
+Co-occurrence with another pathogenic variant has been reported (BARD1 c.1935_1954dup20, p.Glu652ValfsX69; in an internal LCA sample), providing supporting evidence for a benign role.
 To our knowledge, no experimental evidence demonstrating an impact on protein function has been reported.
-Five other submitters have provided clinical-significance assessments for this variant in ClinVar after 2014 without evidence for independent evaluation, and classified the variant as VUS (3x) or likely benign (2x).
+The following publications have been ascertained in the context of this evaluation (PMID: 28652578, 30287823, 31206626, 31159747, 27468087, 33471991, 36243179).
+ClinVar contains an entry for this variant (Variation ID: 141251).
 Based on the evidence outlined above, the variant was classified as likely benign.

 GeneKor MSA RCV000129681 SCV000821832 uncertain significance Hereditary cancer-predisposing syndrome 2018-08-01 criteria provided, single submitter clinical testing